You have this idea and fire in your belly.

 Identify what area in your life is you are struggling to have motivation in.

-It might be starting a new fitness habit, a reading habit, practising your sports/cooking skills, or anything under the sun you wanna achieve.
+It might be starting a new fitness habit, a reading habit, practicing your sports/cooking skills, or anything under the sun you wanna achieve.

 Even the most committed person can face this trouble from time to time.
 It’s human.